magemonkeystudio/magemonkey-parent/README.md

 # MageMonkey Suite of Plugins

-This repository aims to act as the home to our most popular Mage Monkey plugins.
+This repository aims to act as the home to our most popular MageMonkey plugins.
 The aim is to simplify the process that those wanting to contribute have to go through to configure their work environment.
 By providing everything in a central location, we can easily centralize dependencies, versioning, etc.